-Road Conditions and Safety: Road conditions in Croatia may differ significantly from those in United States.
+Road Conditions and Safety: Road conditions in Croatia may differ significantly from those in the United States.
 Current information about traffic and road conditions is available in English from the Croatian Automobile Association (HAK) or by calling +385 1 464-0800 (English-speaking operators available 24 hours) or +385 1 661-1999.

-See our road safety webpage for more information.
+See our Road Safety webpage for more information.
 Visit the websites of the Ministry of the Interior, the Croatian National Tourist Board, and the Croatian Ministry of the Sea, Transport, and Infrastructure, which are responsible for road safety.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Croatia’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Croatia’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.